 Michael Curtiz

-Michael Curtiz was a film director, working both in Hungary and Hollywood.
+Michael Curtiz was a film director, working both in Hungary, much of Europe and Hollywood.

 Some common characteristics of Michael Curtiz films: